ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 </p>

 1. The user connects to the application.
-2. Ingress controller load balance traffic between available workers nodes
+2. Ingress controller load balance traffic between available workers nodes.
 3. Pods within a worker node share a storage volume outside the scope of the pod managed by a storage service on IBM Cloud.
 4. Compose for MySQL service available to server the application with data.

-Components:**
+**Components:**

 - Two worker nodes to host the application.
 A cluster can have one or more worker nodes.
 A worker node is a virtual server, physical server or bare metal.
 Following this tutorial, you will set up a cluster with two worker nodes.
 - Persistent volume subsystem to share files between worker nodes.
 This comes built in with Kubernetes on IBM Cloud when using a paid cluster on IBM Cloud.
 A storage service gets created on the fly when storage is requested.
 You will later cover the concepts of PersistentVolumes and PersistentVolumeClaim in the storage section.